*Coming in May 2022*

 Mary Vensel White has written a novel that captures the quiet poetry and repressed anguish of family life, much in the way Anne Tyler or Richard Yates can do, but with an experimental format that proves to be true to the nature of how memory works.
 A remarkable feat. ~ Scott Pack, author of Weightless Fireworks

-“A haunting and provocative debut.” ~ Christina Baker Kline, #1 New York Times bestselling author of Orphan Train
+“A haunting and provocative debut.” ~ Christina Baker Kline, author of Orphan Train

 “An ominous and psychological novel that manages both artful prose and an eerie plot.” ~ Linnie Greene, Flyleaf Books